rajkumardas2701/HTML-CSS-Capstone/README.md

 <strong>About</strong><br>
 <img width="960" alt="about Page" src="https://github.com/rajkumardas2701/HTML-CSS-Capstone/blob/feature/img/about.png">

-This was the final project in my Microverse HTML CSS Curriculum in which I have used Bootstrap classes, HTML and CSS to built Concert website.
+This is the final project in my Microverse HTML CSS Curriculum in which I have used Bootstrap classes, HTML and CSS to built Concert website.
 In this project, different browser resolution (Desktop, Tab and Phone) has been taken into consideration and managed responsiveness accordingly.

 ## Built With